gtancev/gtancev.github.io/_posts/2023-07-20-blind-calibration.md

 ### Step 3: Calibrating the gains.

-To calibrate the gains, a constrained optimization problem is solved.
+To calibrate the gains, the constrained optimization problem is solved.

 ```python
 from scipy.optimize import minimize, NonlinearConstraint